molleraj/MetaCRAST/README.md

 # MetaCRAST: reference-guided CRISPR detection in metagenomes
 # Introduction
 `MetaCRAST` is a tool to detect CRISPR arrays in raw, unassembled metagenomes.
+Unlike other tools, it uses expected CRISPR direct repeat (DR) sequences from assembled contigs or bacterial genomes to guide metagenomic CRISPR detection.
+It uses a fast implementation of the Wu-Manber multipattern search algorithm to rapidly select reads that contain an expected DR sequence.
+It then proceeds through these reads to find more copies of the DR within acceptable distances of each other (i.e., with acceptable length spacers between them).
+Spacers are then extracted from

 # Installation